KoreTeknology/mixxx-ddjrev1-docs/tutorials/Part_1.md

 - Pad 1 is lit: Fader Start is turned on with Sync mode.
 - Pad 2 is lit: Fader Start is turned on without Sync mode (default).
 - Pad 3 is lit: Fader Start is turned off.

+### 2. Back Spin Length
+When using a jog wheel to perform a Back Spin, you can make the Back Spin longer or shorter than the amount you rotate the jog wheel by.
+You can set the Back Spin Length to short, normal, or long.
+Press one of the Performance Pads 5 through 7 on the left deck.
+- Pad 5 is lit: Back Spin Length is short.
+- Pad 6 is lit: Back Spin Length is normal (default).
+- Pad 7 is lit: Back Spin Length is long.

+### 3. Crossfader Cut Lag
+You can adjust the cut lag (the range where no sound is heard from the relevant deck) at both edges of the crossfader.
+You can make adjustments with the setting value (1 through 53).
+- The default setting value is 8.

+Turn the rotary selector (back), then press it.
+The number of lights that are lit up on the channel level indicators and Performance Pads indicates the setting value (1 through 53).
+- The number of lights that are lit up on Performance Pads on the right deck: tens place.
+- The sum of the number of lights that are lit up on the channel level indicators on channel 1 and 2: ones place.

+E.g. 2 lights on Performance Pads on the right deck, plus 3 lights on channel 1, plus 5 lights on channel 2 means the total value is 28 (20 + 3 + 5 = 28).

+### 4. Demo mode
+In normal conditions, if you don’t use any features for 10 minutes, the unit will enter Demo mode.
+When any knob or button on the unit is used during Demo mode, Demo mode is canceled.
+Launch Utilities mode and press the [HOT CUE] button on the left deck.
+- [HOT CUE] button is lit: Demo mode starts (default).
+- [HOT CUE] button is not lit: Demo mode is switched off.

+---

 <table>
 <tr>